Posted on January 29, 2018

 Last month, PACE’s staff did just that.
 Partnering with Piccadilly, the group served hot meals and distributed goodie bags containing socks, scarves, soap, toothbrushes, toothpaste and other essentials to over 125 homeless men and women in our community.

-The day was cold and rainy, but the group was excited to go out and deliver food and essentials to the less fortunate – so excited they had enough staff for two different shifts.
+Although the day was cold and rainy, the group was excited to deliver food and essentials to the less fortunate.
+They were so excited that they had enough staff for two different shifts.

 “It’s the true meaning of why we are placed here on Earth.
 We are our brother’s keepers,” Gordon said of the event.

 Moved by the joy this simple act brought, PACE has decided to make it a regular event.
 They’ll be back on the streets with more food and toiletries after Mardi Gras.